Price Position and Structural State

 Open Interest, Funding, and Positioning

-The long/short ratio is 1.77 and has moved above its 30-day range.
-This means long accounts are unusually dominant compared with recent history.
+The long/short ratio is 1.20 and has moved below its 30-day range.
+This means long accounts only slightly outnumber short accounts, and the long tilt is weak compared with recent history.

 Correlation, Beta, and Index Relationship